 Another side of this point is a Geolocation commonly referred to as a place.
 You can target according to your products & market.
 Market research is a vital step to keep yourself ahead in the competition.
-Again, digital has edge over the traditional when you think about the Place factor of the 5Ps of marketing.
+Again, digital has the edge over the traditional when you think about the Place factor of the 5Ps of marketing.

 In the above point, I’ve already mentioned that the studying market before starting the promotion or sales is an essential step.
-You need to do research for the potential reach, buying capacity of people, competitors, market management, etc.
+You need to research the potential reach, buying capacity of people, competitors, market management, etc.

 You can get some of the insights of the market by using the tools like keyword research tools, online surveys, case-studies, and analytics tools, etc. but it may become expensive if you fail to pick a right direction.